sudh4n/sudhankutty/README.md

  ▪Interested in doing codes..👨‍💻
  ▪Student at B.E ECE🎓👨‍🎓
  ▪Currently attention to PYTHON and CTF's
- ▪To reach me Twitter, Linkedin, Instagram
+ ▪To reach me on Twitter, Linkedin, Instagram